Aliceville, Alabama

 Aliceville is a city in Pickens County, Alabama, United States, located thirty-six miles west of Tuscaloosa.
-At the 2010 census its population was 2,486, down from 2,567 in 2000.
-Founded in the first decade of the 20th century and incorporated in 1907, the city has become notable for its World War II-era prisoner-of-war camp, Camp Aliceville.
+In the 2020 census, Aliceville had a population of 2,177.
+Founded in the first decade of the 20th century and incorporated in 1907, Aliceville has become notable for its World War II-era prisoner-of-war camp, Camp Aliceville.
 Since 1930, it has been the largest municipality in Pickens County.